zietzm/abo_covid/manuscript.md

 | AB | 1.2519 | 0.8384 - 1.8694 | 0.2721 |
 | O | 0.7252 | 0.5971 - 0.8807 | **0.0012** |

 Table: Meta-analysis associations for individual ABO blood groups in comparisons of COV+ vs general population using a random effects model.
-Each blood group was compared against all others using data from NYP, and Zhao et al. (Wuhan Jinyintan, Renmin Hospital in Wuhan, and Shenzhen Third People's Hospital). {#tbl:meta_odds}
+Each blood group was compared against all others using data from NYP, and Zhao et al. (Wuhan Jinyintan, Renmin Hospital in Wuhan, and Shenzhen Third People's Hospital).
+OR refers to the pooled odds ratio (COV+ vs general population), and the 95% CI is a confidence interval on the OR.
+P-values are for the pooled association from the random effects model. {#tbl:meta_odds}

 ## Discussion